ryguy2k4/speedruncompanion/README.md

 #### Window Mode
 Please select which window mode you use from this drop down menu.
 There are 3 options, windowed, windowed borderless, and fullscreen.
 This field allows Speedrun Companion to know what your Minecraft window looks like and whether or not to enable its built in windowed borderless functionality.
 There many different pros and cons between windowed borderless/windowed and fullscreen that are explained below.

-Windowed Borderless Pros (and things you miss out on with fullscreen:
+Windowed Borderless Pros (and things you miss out on with fullscreen):
 * You can provide a hotkey to toggle windowed borderless in the *Toggle Windowed Borderless* field
 * You can enable the option to abuse planar fog during RSG.
 This will stretch your Minecraft window in order to see more on the edges of your field of view
 * You can enable the option to auto pause upon reset.
 This will switch focus to another window after creating a world so that when you load in, the game will start paused.
 * You can tab out whenever
 * You can put your timer on top of the Minecraft window

-Fullscreen Pros (and things you miss out on with windowed borderless/windowed:
+Fullscreen Pros (and things you miss out on with windowed borderless/windowed):
 * Less input delay
 * A smoother, less laggy experience